The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 Revelation 14,1 (vision of saved of Israel on Mount Zion);

-This hostility and ignorance betrays a historical prejudice among Christians that allowed them to be more impressed with religious and political force from their empire than with keeping the Word, and thus more easily controlled by their political-church masters because they did not have access to scriptural prophecy or teaching regarding the ongoing importance of physical Israel.
+This hostility and ignorance about the eternal nature of Jerusalem betrays a historical prejudice among Christians that allowed them to be more impressed with religious and political force from their empire than with keeping the Word, and thus more easily controlled by their political-church masters because they did not have access to scriptural prophecy or teaching regarding the ongoing importance of physical Israel.

 In 1099AD the 'Latin Kingdom of Jerusalem' was founded by the Roman church backed crusaders who fought our biblical forbears, the Jews, the people of our shared Messiah, and Muslims too.

 There is no Latin kingdom of Jerusalem!
 There has never been such, and there never will be.
 Rome is not the eternal biblical city.
-It is a city of seven hills, whereas Jerusalem, capital of Israel, capital of the kingdom is an eternal city, a city of seven mountains!
-This biblical ignorance about Israel, real or feigned, has allowed the Roman church greater facility in controlling God's people.
-If we as church don't have the anchor of the Hebrew scriptures, then "the Christ" can be made to fit any empire, and God's people will be governed according to that empires rules.
+It is a gentile city of seven hills, whereas Jerusalem, capital of Israel, capital of the Zion kingdom is an eternal city, a city of seven mountains!
+This biblical ignorance about Israel, real or feigned, has allowed the Christendom greater facility in controlling God's people.
+If we as church don't have the anchor of the Hebrew scriptures, then "the Christ" can be made to fit any empire, and even Christendom and God's people will be governed according to Christendom's rules.

 Those forced to receive baptism are now under all penalty of civil and ecclesiastical law to hold the faith they received by force.